 Heard a lot about the wonders of low carbohydrate diets and wondered; what is keto?
 We’ve got the low down.
 A ketogenic diet, also called a keto diet, is a very low carbohydrate diet designed to force your body to burn fat instead of glucose for energy.

-Advocates of the keto diet claim that it is the most effective way to burn fat and achieve or maintain a lean body when used with the best exercise machines for weight loss.
+Advocates of the keto diet claim that it is the most effective way to burn fat and achieve or maintain a lean body when used with the best exercise machines to lose weight.
 But nutrition experts worry that this diet is too strict to be sustainable for many people.

 Here, we’ll tell you all you need to know about the keto diet, including what you can eat, foods to avoid, and if there are any risks of the keto diet before you decide if it is right for you.
 Before starting this eating plan, check with your doctor, especially if you have an underlying health condition.